 The Bordenstein laboratory endeavors to understand and disseminate the principles that shape interactions between animals, microbes, and viruses and the basic and translational outcomes of these interactions.

-- What is the impact of human ethnicity and diet on microbiome variation and health disparities?
+- What is the impact of ethnicity and diet on human microbiome variation and health disparities?
 Publication | News | Microbiome Initiative

-- How does a bacteriophage underpin a global pandemic (Wolbachia) and a major mosquito control strategy?
+- How does bacteriophage WO underpin a global pandemic (Wolbachia) and a major mosquito control strategy?
 Info | News | Publications

-- How do animals form relationships with microbial communities and viruses?
+- How do animals form symbiotic relationships with microbial communities and viruses?
 Info | News | Publications

-- How did life go from one to many millions of species today?
-How do microbes impact the origin of new animal species?
+- How did life go from one to many millions of species today, and do microbes impact the origin of new animal species?
 Info | News | Publications

 - What does the future of science education look like for high schools, colleges, and citizen scientists?
 How can your community participate in discovery-based research to learn biology and hands-on biotechnology?
 Wolbachia Project | News | Video